 — William Addison Phillips, The Conquest of Kansas, by Missouri and her Allies, 1856.

-Many Kansans of the time took little interest in the election; but, that was not the case in Missouri.
-The night before the election, numerous pro-slavery advocates from Missouri crossed the border into Kansas and the next day, often outnumbered the legal voters at many of the voting precincts.
+Many Kansans of the time took little interest in the election, but that was not the case in Missouri.
+The night before the election, numerous pro-slavery advocates from Missouri crossed the border into Kansas and outnumbered the legal voters at many voting precincts the next day.

-The pro-slavery candidate, John W. Whitfield, received 2,258 out of 2,905 votes cast, but in precincts giving him the largest majority, his vote alone was greater than the number of voters in the respective precincts as shown by the census taken shortly thereafter.
+The pro-slavery candidate, John W. Whitfield, received 2,258 out of 2,905 votes.
+In precincts giving him the largest majority, his vote was greater than the number of voters in the respective precincts, as shown by the census taken shortly afterward.
 Although the Free-State settlers and others having anti-slavery sentiments protested, Whitfield was still allowed to serve as the delegate representing Kansas Territory.

 The pro-slavery men then ousted all of the Free-State men and petitioned the President to remove Reeder as governor, which was granted.
-Their final decision was to move the Legislature to Shawnee Mission, as the Pawnee location was simply to far away from Missouri to influence.
+Their final decision was to move the Legislature to Shawnee Mission, as the Pawnee location was too far from Missouri to influence.

 The legislature’s pro-slavery members then began to adopt the statutes of Missouri as the law of Kansas, including the infamous “Black Law,” which provided for criminal sanctions for anyone helping fugitive slaves.
-They also appointed all the first county officials, taking away the rights of individual county residents; created a joint-stock company, and chartered prospective railroads giving them unheard-of privileges.
-After a brief period at Shawnee Mission, they relocated the capitol at Lecompton.
+They also appointed all the first county officials, taking away the rights of individual county residents, created a joint-stock company, and chartered prospective railroads giving them unheard-of privileges.
+After a brief period at Shawnee Mission, they relocated the capital to Lecompton.

 And so it was.

-The angry Free-State settlers, led by Dr. Charles Robinson and James H. Lane, decided to establish their own government and draw up a state constitution.
+The angry Free-State settlers, led by Dr. Charles Robinson and James H. Lane, decided to establish their own government and create a state constitution.
 This was referred to as the Topeka Movement and the adoption of the Topeka Convention.
-Kansas then had two competing legislatures but the federal government only recognized the proslavery legislature.
-What followed was the bloody skirmishes of the Kansas-Missouri Border War which raged for a number of years prior to the opening of the Civil War.
+Kansas then had two competing legislatures, but the federal government only recognized the pro-slavery legislature.
+What followed was the bloody skirmishes of the Kansas-Missouri Border War, which raged for several years before the opening of the Civil War.